-Responsible for coordinating activities as outlined in the HCOE Foster Youth Plan for Services; acts as a lead liaison for coordinating services to foster youth and homeless students throughout Humboldt County; attends specialized trainings in delinquency and truancy prevention programs; coordinates, conducts, and/or participates in inservice training for school district, agency, and high education staff; coordinates the services provided by regional and higher education staff assigned to support foster youth; coordinates and supervises alternative activities for identified youth; mentors HSU social work interns when assigned; coordinates referrals of at-risk, foster and homeless students and their family members to counseling services as needed; refers students to job training programs when appropriate; coordinates the activities and meetings of the Foster Youth Advisory Committee; develops and maintains a data collection system to monitor attendance and academic progress of foster youth and homeless students as required by law; periodically attends regional and state-wide meetings and represents Humboldt County’s foster and homeless education program; assists partner agencies in monitoring/evaluating individual program components related to homeless youth, foster youth, and other at-risk youth; provides support to local districts and group homes in order that they may successfully accomplish responsibilities as defined by law; keeps abreast of proposed and current legislation and advises Superintendent and the Foster Youth Advisory Council of the potential impact on Humboldt County provides staff support to the Foster Youth Advisory; attends all required meetings and regional Coordinator’s meetings; completes required reports and prepares formal correspondence on behalf of the Council/HCOE; monitors and maintains compliance on any contracts executed on behalf of the HCOE; researches, prepares and submits grant requests as authorized by the Superintendent; monitors program expenditures and adheres to all legal requirements; and performs other duties as needed by the Council and the HCOE.
+Responsible for coordinating activities as outlined in the HCOE Foster and Homeless Youth Plans for Services; acts as a lead liaison for coordinating services to foster youth and homeless students throughout Humboldt County; attends specialized trainings in delinquency and truancy prevention programs; coordinates, conducts, and/or participates in in-service training for school district, agency, and high education staff; coordinates the services provided by regional and higher education staff assigned to support foster youth; coordinates and supervises alternative activities for identified youth; mentors HSU social work interns when assigned; coordinates referrals of at-risk, foster and homeless students and their family members to counseling services as needed; refers students to job training programs when appropriate; coordinates the activities and meetings of the Foster Youth Education Executive Advisory Council; develops and maintains a data collection system to monitor attendance and academic progress of foster youth and homeless students as required by law; periodically attends regional and state-wide meetings and represents Humboldt County’s foster and homeless education program; assists partner agencies in monitoring/evaluating individual program components related to homeless youth, foster youth, and other at-risk youth; provides support to local LEAs as defined by law; keeps abreast of proposed and current legislation and advises Superintendent and the Foster Youth Advisory Council of the potential impact on Humboldt County; attends all required meetings; completes required reports; monitors and maintains compliance on any contracts executed on behalf of the HCOE; researches, prepares and submits grant requests as authorized by the Superintendent; monitors program expenditures and adheres to all legal requirements; and performs other duties as needed.

 Education and Experience